J9-PT-IRONHACK-JAVA/WaW-team-5/README.md

 If the menu does not display, check the following:

   - Is the CSV file in the right format?
-  - You should answer in a lowercase string.

 ## Maintainers